 Chiropractic comes from the Greek words ‘cheir’ (which means ‘hand’) and ‘praxis’ (which means ‘done by hand’).

-Find a qualified professional on the American Veterinary Chiropractic Association website or the College of Animal Chiropractic website.
+Find a qualified professional on the American Veterinary Chiropractic Association or the College of Animal Chiropractic websites.

 Shockwave Therapy (ESWT)